regisf/yablog/README.rst

 very powerful and very efficient and very slow blog program (yes, I'm looking at you both Wordpress and DotClear).

+YaBlog is not:
-YaBlog is not designed to be "Ready To Go" blog but to be a "Wait I'm writing the main template"
+    * Designed to be "Ready To Go" blog but to be a "Wait I'm writing  the main template"

-YaBlog is not for beginners.
+    * For beginners.

+YaBlog is:
+    * Written in Python
+    * Fast
+    * Minimalistic

 Prerequirement
 --------------